adwait1-g/adwait1-g.github.io/_posts/PacketOverflow/2019-05-03-introduction-to-network-programming.md

 That was some theory about network socket.
 I hope you get an idea.

 Because we will be dealing with sockets, Network API is also known as **Socket API**.
-Network Programming is also known as **Socket Programming**.
-You can use whichever you want.
+Network Programming is often refered to as **Socket Programming**.

 # e.
 A small note about TCP/IP stack and sockets